Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2026.md

 ## User Experience, User Interface

-- Reading a VPAT, PAccessibility Template: https://adrianroselli.com/2026/01/how-i-evaluate-an-acr-vpat.html
+- Reading a VPAT, Voluntary Product Accessibility Template: https://adrianroselli.com/2026/01/how-i-evaluate-an-acr-vpat.html
 - ARIA yes, but only if needed: https://www.maxdesign.com.au/articles/role-button.html
 - Compliance and a11y (fr): https://www.24joursdeweb.fr/2025/n-opposons-pas-conformite-et-accessibilite
 - Aria-busy is not robust: https://gerardkcohen.me/writing/2025/aria-busy-not-your-friend.html
 - Shadow DOM and a11y: https://gomakethings.com/death-to-the-shadow-dom/
 - Good subtitles for the hearing impaired (fr): https://access42.net/interview-celine-ripolles-traductrice-sous-titreuse-accessibilite/
-- Still on the shadow DOM: https://gomakethings.com/no-seriously-the-shadow-dom-sucks/
+- More about the shadow DOM: https://gomakethings.com/no-seriously-the-shadow-dom-sucks/
 - A11y at Decathlon (fr): https://www.24joursdeweb.fr/2025/le-marathon-de-l-accessibilite-numerique-chez-decathlon
 - When you're affected, you see things differently (fr): https://www.24joursdeweb.fr/2025/comment-ma-cataracte-a-modifie-mon-approche-de-l-accessibilite
 - Auditing a11y in a constrained environment (fr): https://www.24joursdeweb.fr/2025/comment-auditer-en-environnement-restreint